mah0001/metadata-editor-docs-v2/quick_start_document.md

 ## Step 2: Enter metadata

 In the navigation tree, select *Metadata information / Information on metadata* to enter information on who documented the publication and when.
 All information in this section is optional.
-Enter your name (as metadata creator) and the date of the day in ISO format YYYY-MM-DD.
+Enter your name (as metadata producer) and the date of the day in ISO format YYYY-MM-DD.
 Then click on `SAVE`.

 ![image](img/ME_UG_v1-0-0_quick_start_document_metadata_information_save.png)